How to build a career in Blockchain

 In the same way no-one could predict how big the internet would become, we’re still learning the potential applications of Blockchain technology.
 It could become anything, in almost any industry.
 CEOs will be looking for employees who don’t just understand how Blockchain works – they use it to solve real world business problems.
 Problems like: How can we improve transaction efficiency?
 How do we pin-point redundancies in our supply chain?
 How do we make this system more secure?

 There are dozens of Blockchain start-ups in Australia alone.
 Reach out to them, volunteer your time, intern where you can, listen to what they have to say.
 Attend industry conferences like APAC and Blockchain & Bitcoin.
 Network and meet the people doing cutting edge research.
 Understand cryptocurrencies and keep and eye on key tech trends.

 Want to learn more about Blockchain and its potential?
-Check out RMIT’s Developing Blockchain Strategy short course.
+Check out RMIT’s blockchain short courses.